QianyHP/spinflow-traffic/README.md

 ## 📖 Introduction

-**SpinFlow** is a cutting-edge physics-informed traffic state inversion framework.
+**SpinFlow** is a physics-informed traffic state inversion framework.
 It innovatively introduces the **Heisenberg Spin Model from statistical physics** to describe the evolution of traffic phases.
 Combined with **Kerner's Three-Phase Traffic Theory**, it achieves high-precision modeling and inversion of complex traffic congestion propagation mechanisms.

 Traditional traffic flow theories, typically based on continuum assumptions, struggle to accurately capture "Synchronized Flow"—a critical metastable state.
 SpinFlow introduces a **microscopic spin field** as a latent variable and constructs a **Competitive Balance Perception Mapping**.
 This successfully unifies the competition mechanism between free flow and congested flow mathematically, and naturally explains the emergence of synchronized flow at the point of competitive balance.

-**Core Features:**
-*   **Physics Inversion**: Utilizes **Spin-CTM** to combine microscopic phase transition dynamics with macroscopic Conservation Law (CTM), reconstructing full spacetime flow, density fields, and latent spin fields from sparse trajectory data.
-*   **Three-Phase Identification**: Automatically identifies **Free Flow**, **Synchronized Flow (Critical State)**, and **Wide Moving Jam**.
-*   **Data-Driven & Interpretable**: An unsupervised learning framework based on the **EM (Expectation-Maximization) Algorithm**.
-It requires no manual phase labeling, as parameters are entirely data-driven with clear physical meanings.

 > **Note: Core solver and phase mapping logic are currently withheld pending paper publication.**